Campeche (city)

 San Francisco de Campeche ([saɱ fɾanˈsisko ðe kamˈpetʃe]; Ahk'ìin Pech, [aχkʼiːn˥˧ pʰetʃ]), 19th c., also known simply as Campeche, is a city in Campeche Municipality in the Mexican state of Campeche, on the shore of the Bay of Campeche in the Gulf of Mexico.
 Both the seat of the municipality and the state's capital, the city had a population of 220,389 in the 2010 census, while the municipality had a population of 259,005.

 The city was founded in 1540 by Spanish conquistadores as San Francisco de Campeche atop the pre-existing Maya city of Can Pech.
-The Pre-Columbian city was described as having 3,000 houses and various monuments, of which little trace remains.
+Little trace remains of the Pre-Columbian city.

 The city retains many of the old colonial Spanish city walls and fortifications which protected the city from pirates and buccaneers.
-The state of preservation and quality of its architecture earned it the status of a UNESCO World Heritage Site in 1999.
-Originally, the Spaniards lived inside the walled city, while the natives lived in the surrounding barrios of San Francisco, Guadalupe, and San Román.
+The state of preservation and quality of its architecture earned it the status of a World Heritage Site in 1999.
+Campeche is (along with Quebec City) one of the only cities in North America with most of its historic old city walls intact.
+Originally, the Spaniards lived inside the walled city, while the indigenous Maya people lived in the surrounding barrios of San Francisco, Guadalupe, and San Román.
 These barrios still retain their original churches; the one in Guadalupe is almost 500 years old.

 History

-Founded in 1540 by Francisco Montejo, Campeche was terrorized by pirates and marauders until the city began to build its fortifications in 1686.
+The modern city of San Francisco de Campeche was founded in 1540 by Francisco de Montejo upon the site of Can Pech, the former capital city of a Maya chiefdom.
+The city of Campeche was terrorized by pirates and marauders (such as the 1633 Sack of Campeche and the 1663 Sack of Campeche) until the city constructed major fortifications.
+The fortifications were started in 1686 and completed in 1704.

-San Francisco de Campeche was originally an indigenous village, Ah Kim Pech, where the Spanish first landed in Mexico in 1517.
-The city of Campeche was founded in 1540 and fortified against pirates during the 17th century.
-It still has the appearance of a fortress.
-Historical monuments and buildings, such as the Franciscan cathedral, old Maya ruins, and the old city walls and forts, attract many tourists.

-The fortifications system of Campeche, an eminent example of the military architecture of the 17th and 18th centuries, is part of an overall defensive system set up by the Spanish to protect the ports on the Caribbean Sea from pirate attacks such as the 1633 Sack of Campeche and the 1663 Sack of Campeche.

-The state of preservation and quality of its architecture earned it the status of a World Heritage Site in 1999.